MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/analytics/er-custom-storage-generated-documents.md

 [!include[banner](../includes/banner.md)]

 The application programming interface (API) of the Electronic reporting (ER) framework lets you extend the list of storage locations for documents that ER formats generate.
-This topic includes an overview of the main tasks that you must complete to add a custom storage location.
+This article includes an overview of the main tasks that you must complete to add a custom storage location.

 ## Prerequisites